Monday, September 30, 2013

 Plot Summary

 When the owner of a car parts factory suddenly dies, his incompetent, childish and dimwitted son must save the business with the help of a snide accountant.
-Even to keep it out of the hands of his new con artist relatives as they plan to sell it to a big corporation.
+Also, to protect it from his new con artist relatives as they plan to sell it to a big corporation.

 Cast